Mental Health Therapist Online California: Counselor in California

 As a neurodiversity affirmative therapist, I provide an accessible, comprehensive, and individualized approach to mental health needs using a private platform for online therapy for neurodiversity.
 You can choose the environment where you feel most comfortable and join me online.
 Anyone with neurocognitive differences such as autism spectrum disorder (ASD), Attention Deficit Hyperactivity Disorder (ADHD), Tourette syndrome, and learning disabilities can find a safe space for therapeutic healing tailored to their unique needs.
 All our work together will be customized and focused on you.

 I do not use manualized therapies.
 My clients need an individualized approach.
-My services focuses on providing personalized treatment based on your strengths, abilities, and desires while addressing your areas of need.
-Specialized services help you become more empowered, build resiliency to face life's challenges, and move you toward your preferred future.
+My services focus on providing personalized treatment based on your strengths, abilities, interists, and desires while addressing your areas of need.
+Specialized therapy sessions help you become more empowered, build resiliency to face life's challenges, and move you toward your preferred future.

 Neurodiversity psychological services can include therapies, counseling, validation, and information tailored to your specific needs.
 We will work together to find solutions that fit who you are.